jheddings/schmowser/README.md

     source .pyenv/bin/activate
     make install

+*NOTE* occasionally the install step will end with an error.
+If this happens, you may need to run Schmowser manually to register the URL handlers.
+Simply double-clicking the app from your `~/Applications` folder will do it.

-Create `~/.schmowserc` config file; use `config_example` as a starting point.
+Edit `~/.schmowserc` config file; use `config_example` as a starting point.

+Set your default browser to Schmowser under System Preferences -> General.

+Give it a spin!

 ## Configuration

 The configuration file is YAML syntax.

-### Options

-    DefaultApp: app

-### Applications

-    app: full_path_to_app_folder

-### Handlers

-Handlers are specified in a dictionary using a regular expression syntax.

-    regex: app
+For now, hopefully it is self-explanatory enough to get you started.
+At least until I get more time to write up the documentation.

 ### Logging

 Schmowser supports the built-in Python logging facility.
 This may be configured according to the dictConfig syntax under a `Logging` section in the user configuration file.
+To disable logging, simply remove this section.

 ## TODO

-There is still much to do with this script / app...
+- Improve the overall install experience.

-- Make it into an app and register as the default handler.
+- Look into releasing the app as an installable package bundle.
-- Handle more options from `open`, such as `--new`.
+- Improve performance when opening links.
+- Prevent the app from bouncing in the dock when clicking links.